 Only materials, tested together, may be used this way.
 Not every manufacturer's materials will qualify for the outer lens.
 Other manufacturers lens material may NOT be used as an outer lens even if those materials are designated #.
-The inner lens/coating and outer lens must be tested together.
+The inner lens/coating and outer lens must be tested together as a system.